RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/motorbikes.md

 ## Suspension

-Should be quite stiff with high damping to stop the bike bouncing and jigglying around.
+Should be quite stiff with high damping to stop the bike bouncing and jiggling around.
 Any shaking is bad for the stabilization and control.

 ## Example Bike